 SCC encourages public outreach relating to archaeology as best practice.

 Advice for contractors

 Our briefs provide detailed guidance on the specific requirements for each scheme of archaeological investigation.
 However, the following documents outline our standard requirements for different types of archaeological survey:

-Guidance set out in ‘Standards for Field Archaeology in the East of England’- Gurney, 2003 should also be followed, alongside the Good Practice Advice notes by Historic England, the Chartered Institute for Archaeologists (CIfA) and the Association of Local Government Archaeological Officers (ALGAO)
+Guidance set out in 'Standards for Field Archaeology in the East of England’ (Gurney, 2003) should also be followed, alongside the Good Practice Advice notes by Historic England, the CIfA and ALGAO.

 All fieldwork projects will need an up to date HER search, an HER site and event code and be registered with OASIS.
 Find out about the Historic Environment Record (HER).

 Archaeological work in the county is also expected to be carried out in accordance with regional and national research frameworks.